 Fig. 1.
-Network slicing for edge-cloud orchestrated vehicular networks. controllers are in charge of network information collection and slicing decision making.
+Network slicing for edge-cloud orchestrated vehicular networks. networking (SDN) controller that connects to all BSs, and lower-layer local network controllers located at BSs.
+Those controllers are in charge of network information collection and making network slicing decisions.